Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Books for Adults - Nonfiction
+Books for Adults ~ Pirate Captives

-Cover Art: The Travels
+Cover Art: The

-of Reverend Ólafur Egilsson
+Travels of Reverend Ólafur Egilsson

-The Travels of Reverend Ólafur Egilsson: The Story of the Barbary Corsair Raid on Iceland in 1627
+The Story of the Barbary Corsair Raid on Iceland in 1627

-Translated and edited by Karl Smári Hreinsson and Adam Nichols
+translated and edited by Karl Smári Hreinsson and Adam Nichols

-The Catholic University Press, 2016, ISBN 978-0-8132-2869-3, US $24.99
+Catholic University, 2016, ISBN 978-0-8132-2869-3, US $24.99

 July 1627.
 Ships are sighted in waters around Iceland.
 With Danish warships still to arrive, the villagers can do little to stop the Barbary corsairs who come ashore in search of slaves.
 Among the 4,000 captured are Reverend Ólafur Egilsson, his pregnant wife, and two young sons.
 Once at the slave market, he is separated from his family, and while they remain in Algiers, his captors free him to secure the ransom money.
 In his sixties, he travels by foot and boat through Europe to Denmark, but unable to raise the money, he arrives in Iceland almost a year later.
-A decade passes before 35 slaves are ransomed; only 27 of whom successfully survive the journey home.
+A decade passes before thirty-five slaves are ransomed; only twenty-seven of whom successfully survive the journey home.

-After his return to Iceland, Egilsson wrote about this event, known in Iceland as the Tyrkjaránið (the Turkish Raid), but it has never been accessible to those unfamiliar with Icelandic.
+After his return to Iceland, Egilsson writes about this event, known in Iceland as the Tyrkjaránið (the Turkish Raid), but it has never been accessible to those unfamiliar with Icelandic.
 Now translated into English, his tale brings to life the horrors of that raid – one conducted not just by men born and raised in Algiers and Salé (Morocco), but also by Europeans who renounced their faith to join the ranks of the corsairs of North Africa and the Ottoman Empire.
 His story also tells of the voyage to Algiers, the devastating and humiliating experiences of being sold into slavery, his religious turmoil, and his travels and struggles to secure the necessary ransom to rescue his family and friends.
-In addition, he talks about the people and countries that he visited, providing readers with rare glimpses of 17th-century customs, religions, and ways of life.
+In addition, he talks about the people and countries that he visits, providing readers with rare glimpses of 17th-century customs, religions, and ways of life.

 A seamless and riveting translation, The Travels of Reverend Ólafur Egilsson goes far beyond a mere sharing of experiences at the hands of the Barbary corsairs.
 This haunting account opens our modern eyes to the realities of the past and shows us that we’re not the only ones who struggle to overcome tragedy, adversity, and heartache.